Madison, Wisconsin: Neighborhoods

-Local identity varies throughout Madison, with over 120 officially recognized neighborhood associations, such as the east side Williamson-Marquette Neighborhood.
+Local identity varies throughout Madison, with over 120 officially recognized neighborhood associations.
 Historically, the north, east, and south sides were blue collar while the west side was white collar, and to a certain extent this remains true.
-Students dominate on the University of Wisconsin campus and to the east into downtown, while to its south and in Shorewood Hills on its west, faculty have been a major presence since those neighborhoods were originally developed.
-The turning point in Madison's development was the university's 1954 decision to develop its experimental farm on the western edge of town; since then, the city has grown substantially along suburban lines.
+Students dominate on the University of Wisconsin campus and to the east into downtown, while university faculty have been a major presence in the neighborhoods to its south and in Shorewood Hills to its west.

-Major commercial areas

-Hilldale

-The Hilldale area comprises the Hill Farms neighborhood, Sunset Village Neighborhood, and part of the suburb of Shorewood Hills.
-The area has long winding streets, and according to a planning document issued by the neighborhood association, a "suburban-like feel".
-The area is also a commercial district, and contains Hilldale Shopping Center, an outdoor shopping center containing restaurants, a movie theater, and national retail chains.